-Garlic: How to Treat Chronic Kidney Disease and Thyroid
+How to Manage Chronic Kidney Disease and Thyroid with Garlic

 What are Renal Diseases?

 Renal diseases are described as having kidney stones, glomerulonephritis, hemolytic-uremic syndrome, IgA nephropathy, nephrotic syndrome, or a kidney transplant. .
 Chronic Kidney disease (CKD) is the primary disease of renal diseases and can lead to many of these other renal conditions.
 Most research points to the reduction of sodium in the diet to treat most renal diseases.
 In searching for an herbal remedy or specific food that would also help heal renal issues, I came across garlic.

 Garlic for Chronic Kidney Disease